Kumander Bawang: Kalaban ng Mga Aswang: Plot

 Kulog tells Tikboy of his late father, Luis, who was the famous Kumander Bawang, a superhero who fights aswangs led by their king, Conde Regalado.
 Twenty years before, Luis had killed Regalado, who pledged to rise again after that time.
-Kulog reveals that it is exactly the 20th anniversary of Regalado's death and shows him on a television Regalado and his forces rising up to kill and abduct people in Matang Bato, forcing the survivors, including Ambo and the theater company to flee.
+Kulog reveals that it is exactly the 20th anniversary of Regalado's death and shows him on a television Regalado and his forces rising up and gathering at his old mansion, Villa Regalado, to kill the townsfolk in Matang Bato, while also abducting innocent people to use as his pawns in order to fulfil his goal of making evil rule once again.
+The mass abduction of innocent residents causes chaos, forcing the survivors, including Ambo and the theater company to flee.
 Kulog tells Tikboy that he has been called upon to inherit the identity of Kumander Bawang and gives him equipment to fight the aswangs, but tells him to find the necklace that would give him the superpowers that Luis gave to a priest.

 Tikboy finds the necklace worn by Luningning, a little girl who is the daughter of an aswang and lives with the priest's sisters Trining and Maxima.
 Tikboy rescues Luningning when the aswangs attack her house and convinces her to give him the necklace, enabling him to transform into Kumander Bawang and defeat the aswangs.
-However, Luningning's guardians are killed by the aswangs, forcing Tikboy to leave her in the care of an orphanage run by nuns.
-A surviving aswang, who is an acquaintance of Luningning's mother, reports to Regalado about Luningning, saying that he needs to capture her as she is the princess of the aswangs.
+However, Luningning's guardians are killed by the creatures, forcing Tikboy to leave her in the care of Hospicio de San Jose, a welfare home and orphanage run by nuns.
+A surviving aswang, who is an acquaintance of Luningning's mother, reports to Regalado about Luningning.
+Regalado orders Luningning be captured as she is the princess of the aswangs.

 As news of Kumander Bawang's exploits spread, Ambo realizes that Tikboy is actually Kumander Bawang and rejoices at his survival.
-Inspired by this, Ambo convinces his fellow townspeople to raze the Regalado mansion.
-Arriving there, they battle numerous aswangs with the help of Kumander Bawang, who engages in a faceoff with Regalado and defeats the latter by feeding him explosive garlic.
+Inspired by this, Ambo convinces his fellow townspeople to raze Villa Regalado.
+Arriving there, they battle numerous aswangs with the help of Kumander Bawang, who engages in a faceoff with Regalado and defeats the latter and his high-rank minions by feeding him and throwing explosive garlic into their coffins.
 The remaining aswangs are then killed or flee.
-However, Regalado's niece, Wanda, discovers Liwayway in the orphanage and shapeshifts into Maxima to lure her.
-As Wanda is about to escape, Kumander Bawang arrives and exposes her, leading to a chase throughout the orphanage that culminates with Bawang throwing her into a statue of Mary, fatally electrocuting her.
+However, Regalado's niece, Wanda, discovers Luningning in the orphanage and shapeshifts into Maxima to lure her.
+As Wanda is about to escape, Kumander Bawang arrives and exposes her, leading to a chase throughout the orphanage's courtyard that culminates with Bawang throwing her into a statue of Mary, which destroys her via lightning.

-Tikboy returns the necklace to Kulog, but the latter tells him to keep it, saying that Kumander Bawang is still needed as the threat of the aswangs remains.
+The children and nuns in the orphanage thank Kumander Bawang and bid him farewell.
+Later, Tikboy returns the necklace to Kulog, but the latter tells him to keep it, saying that Kumander Bawang is still needed as the threat of the aswangs remains.
 Tikboy then flies off in his Kumander Bawang persona.